percona/percona-server-mongodb-operator/source/replication.rst

 .. note:: MCS can charge cross-site replication with additional limitations specific to the cloud provider.
 For example, GKE demands all participating Pods to be in the same `project <https://cloud.google.com/resource-manager/docs/creating-managing-projects>`_.
 Also, if we use the same Namespace  name, we will export all services from all available clusters with the same Namespace.
-I plan to duplicate this info in blogpost but I believe it could be helpful in this doc too.
-ServiceExports with the same name and namespace, these will be considered the same service and will be combined at the clusterset level.

 Applying MCS to an already-exiting cluster
 ********************************************************************************